MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/manage-resource-records.md

 #### [PowerShell](#tab/powershell)

-Here's how to create an CNAME resource record using the [Add-DnsServerResourceRecordCName](/powershell/module/dnsserver/Add-DnsServerResourceRecordCName) PowerShell command.
+Here's how to create a CNAME resource record using the [Add-DnsServerResourceRecordCName](/powershell/module/dnsserver/Add-DnsServerResourceRecordCName) PowerShell command.